Staff Banks

 Question: How do I book my bank shifts?

-Answer: Refer to Employee Online link below, or Contact the Staffbank Contact Centre on 0141 278 2555 and give them your availability dates for work.
-The Call handler will check to see what shifts are available on these dates and offer them to you.
+Answer: Shifts can be booked via the Loop app or via the Staffbank Contact Centre on 0141 278 2555.
+The Call handler will check to see what shifts are available on your provided dates and offer them to you.
 The more flexible you are the more work we will be able to offer you.

 Question: How do I request Annual Leave?